Tserewara/wedding-gallery-backend/README.md

 ## Create a user

 To create a user, you must add name, email and a password.
 You also can tell if you're the bride or the groom.
+If this option is chosen, the user will have privileges to see all photos and approve them.
 If it fails, an error message is shown bellow the button.

 ![Image](/docs/create-user.gif "create-user")